Donotalo/playground-0ao6yv9z/lesson01.md

 # Constructing An Example

 Let's take a look at how this algorithm works.
-The following example is taken from https://en.wikipedia.org/wiki/Knuth%E2%80%93Morris%E2%80%93Pratt_algorithm#KMP_algorithm but the explanation is elaborated.
+The following example is taken from [Wikipedia's KMP algorithm page](https://en.wikipedia.org/wiki/Knuth%E2%80%93Morris%E2%80%93Pratt_algorithm#KMP_algorithm "Wikipedia's KMP algorithm page") but the explanation is elaborated.
 Say,

 ```
     01234567890123456789012